 Several Williams employees would readily attest that she can be very tough, but she laughs.
 "See, I don't see myself as tough.
 But it's difficult to judge yourself."
 Yet in a very short time she has been instrumental in turning around the team's fortunes, to the point where they ended this winter's testing as the fastest.

-Happy family: Claire, Frank and Ginny at the Spanish Grand Prix in 2012 "You can't just bring in a new technical director and leave him to fix it," she says.
+"You can't just bring in a new technical director and leave him to fix it," she says.
 "There are 550 people, so you can't expect one to come in and change it.
 One of the biggest things we did was to hire a new CEO.
 Mike O'Driscoll and I work very closely and did all the changes together."

 These comprised a prescient switch to the new Mercedes engine, hiring veteran technical guru Pat Symonds, who was formerly involved in the title successes of Benetton and Renault, taking on many new engineers to enhance their aerodynamic, design, vehicle dynamics and track-operations departments, and getting them all to start communicating better and believe in the team again.

 Ferrari refugee Felipe Massa has been welcomed with open arms and the final piece of the jigsaw was the commercial side.
 Claire Williams, as commercial director, played a key role in snaring title sponsor Martini, Petrobras, Banco do Brasil and Genworth.
 The changes have paid off quickly.
 But can she ever repeat Maldonado's surprise victory in Spain in 2012, which came soon after Frank's 70th birthday?